 The third time Clay is mentioned in Grand Lodge records is six years later at the 1858 Annual Communication.
-During the Address to the Craft, Phillip Swigert, the outgoing Grand Master, stated that Henry Clay was a remarkable man of the anti-Masonic period, crediting him with being instrumental in calling together a "convention" of Masons in Washington to "devise a National

-Union of the fraternity."13 He said that "After he [Clay] became so profoundly immersed in political matters and was so much absent from Kentucky, that until 1847 or 1848, he did not afterwards attend the Grand Lodge."
-Perhaps, as Swigert implies, Clay did visit Grand Lodge communications later, but was simply not mentioned in the record as he was in 1829, and merely stopped by some years to visit with, and say hello to, friends.
-If not, then it appears the Grand Master was stunningly unaware that Clay had demitted in 1824 and was no longer an actual member of the Masonic fraternity.
+During the Address to the Craft, Phillip Swigert, the outgoing Grand Master, stated that Henry Clay was a remarkable man of the anti-Masonic period, crediting him with being instrumental in calling together a "convention" of Masons in Washington to "devise a National Union of the fraternity."
+He went on to say that "After he [Clay] became so profoundly immersed in political matters and was so much absent from Kentucky, that until 1847 or 1848, he did not afterwards attend the Grand Lodge."
+Perhaps, as Swigert implies, Clay did visit Grand Lodge communications later, but was simply not mentioned in the record as he was in 1829.
+If not, then it appears the Grand Master was stunningly unaware that Clay had demitted in 1824 and was no longer an active member of the Masonic fraternity.

-No record exist of the six months Clay served as Master of Lexington Lodge No. 1 except for his name appearing in the Annual Returns made to the Grand Lodge (Annual Returns that customarily report the names of all members and officers of lodges).
-Because of the fires destroying early records of the lodge, what is known to have taken place at Lexington Lodge No. 1 during Clay's years is pieced together primarily through written histories of the city and state, biographies of its notable citizens, letters, and newspaper accounts of the period, and Grand Lodge Proceedings.
+No record exists of the six months Clay served as Master of Lexington Lodge No. 1 except for his name appearing in the Annual Returns made to the Grand Lodge (Annual Returns that customarily report the names of all members and officers of lodges).
+Because of the fires that destroyed records of the lodge, what is known to have taken place at Lexington Lodge No. 1 during Clay's years is pieced together primarily through written histories of the city and state, biographies of its notable citizens, letters, newspaper accounts of the period, and Grand Lodge Proceedings.
 Clay's name is not found among any of the materials and documents in connection to Freemasonry in those years, with the exception of those seven entries made in Grand Lodge records.